fahimabrar1/emall/README.md

     *Iftekhar and Mehbah will sue only restapi branch.
     *Nahid, Elma & Nahid will use only database branch.

 Let's first get familiar with branches.
-Complete Tasks, them help others to complete their task/
+Complete Tasks, them help others to complete their task.